ROCm/rocSOLVER/docs/howto/logging.rst

    rocsolver_log_end();
    rocblas_destroy_handle(handle);

-Alternatively, users may control which logging modes are enabled by using environment variables.
+Alternatively, you can control which logging modes are enabled by using environment variables.
-The benefit of this approach is that the program does not need to be recompiled if a different logging environment is desired.
-This requires that ``rocsolver_log_set_layer_mode`` and ``rocsolver_log_set_max_levels`` are not called in the code, e.g.
+The benefit of this approach is that you don't need to recompile the program to use a different logging environment.
+With this approach, however, you cannot call ``rocsolver_log_set_layer_mode`` and ``rocsolver_log_set_max_levels`` in the code.
+Here's an example:

 .. code-block:: cpp